LukasGutenberg/katacoda-scenarios/basic-cue-tutorial/step2.md

     actions:      {...}
 }
 ```

+## Bake your cookies
 We then create a struct, which is similar to a JSON object, and use a conjunction '&' to bind our data to our definition.
-Note that we can have a comma after the final element in the list, this is simply ignored by CUE and not having one produces the same behaviour.
+Note that we can have a comma after the final element in the list, this is simply ignored by CUE.

 ```
 human: #Human & {